terra-money/terrain/README.md

 ## `terrain task:new [TASK]`

-create new task
+Create a new task.

 ```
 USAGE
   $ terrain task:new [TASK]

 DESCRIPTION
-  create new task
+  Create a new task.
 ```

 _See code: [src/commands/task/new.ts](https://github.com/terra-money/terrain/blob/v0.7.0/src/commands/task/new.ts)_